 Rotavirus Vaccine: Rotavirus is a major cause of diarrhea and vomiting in infants and children.
 In 1997, AVANT licensed its oral rotavirus vaccine to Glaxo.
 All of the ongoing development for this program is being conducted and funded by Glaxo.
-During the period January 1, 2000 through December 31, 2004, AVANT incurred approximately \$1.6 million in licensing fees and \$79,000 in research and development costs.
-During the three months ended March 31, 2005, AVANT did not incur any licensing fees associated with the rotavirus program.
-Glaxo initiated global Phase III clinical trials of Rotarix®, its two-dose oral rotavirus vaccine, in the third quarter of 2003 and AVANT recognized a \$1.0 million milestone.
 Glaxo gained approval for RotarixÒ in Mexico in July 2004, which represents the first in an expected series of worldwide approvals and commercial launches for the product.
 Glaxo has already filed for market approval in more than 30 countries worldwide and plans to launch in additional Latin American and Asia Pacific countries during the course of 2005.
 Additionally, Glaxo filed for market approval with the European regulatory authorities in late 2004, which triggered a \$2 million milestone payment to AVANT.
-Assuming product development and commercialization continues satisfactorily, AVANT may receive additional milestone payments totaling \$5.5 million upon the achievement of specified milestones.
-In addition, AVANT will be entitled to royalties based on worldwide net sales of Rotarix®.
+Glaxo has agreed to make further payments, which could total up to \$5.5 million, upon achievement of specific milestones.
+AVANT licensed-in the RotarixÒ technology in 1995 and owes a license fee of 30% to CCH on net royalties received from Glaxo.
+In May 2005, AVANT entered into an agreement whereby an affiliate of PRF will purchase, for up to \$61 million, an interest in the net royalties AVANT will receive on worldwide sales of RotarixÒ (see Note 4 of unaudited consolidated financial statements.)
+Under the PRF agreement, AVANT will retain 50% of future Glaxo milestone payments, with the balance payable to PRF and CCH.

 Complement Inhibitors: In February 2002, AVANT announced that TP10 had not achieved a significant reduction in the primary endpoint of a Phase II adult cardiac surgery trial conducted in 564 patients.
 However, further analysis of the study data demonstrated an important treatment benefit in male patients participating in the trial directly related to mortality, which was impressive, however, with no significant treatment benefit observed in female patients.
 In February 2004, AVANT started a Phase IIb double-blind, placebo-controlled trial of TP10 in approximately 300 women undergoing cardiopulmonary by-pass surgery.
 The trial will examine the effect of TP10 versus placebo at approximately 30 sites throughout the United States.
 The goals of the trial are to clarify the effect that TP10 has for women undergoing cardiac surgery, as well as augment the safety data for that patient population to allow for the design of a subsequent registration-directed trial.
+AVANT expects to complete enrollment in this trial by year-end.
 AVANT plans to seek a corporate partner to complete development and to commercialize TP10 prior to starting a Phase III clinical trial.

 During the period January 1, 2000 through December 31, 2004, AVANT incurred approximately \$30.5 million in research, development, contract manufacturing and clinical costs.
-During the three months ended March 31, 2005, the Company incurred approximately \$2.7 million in research, development, contract manufacturing and clinical costs associated with its complement program.
+During the six months ended June 30, 2005, the Company incurred approximately \$4.7 million in research, development, contract manufacturing and clinical costs associated with its complement program.